shantanufuke/Crop-recommendation-system/README.md

 [Crop_Recommendation.csv: Dataset used for training and testing.](https://www.kaggle.com/datasets/varshitanalluri/crop-recommendation-dataset/data)

 # Conclusion
-This project implements a crop recommendation system using machine learning algorithms like Linear Regression, Logistic Regression, Decision Tree Classifier, and XGBoost.
-It preprocesses data, trains models to predict suitable crops based on environmental factors, evaluates their accuracy, and visualizes results using Matplotlib and Seaborn.
+- XGBoost and Decision Tree Classifier are recommended as the best models for the crop recommendation system, both achieving high accuracies above 97%.
+XGBoost, in particular, excels due to its ability to handle complex datasets and optimize predictive performance.

+- Logistic Regression also performed well and is suitable for applications where binary classification of crops based on environmental data is required.

+- Linear Regression showed significantly lower accuracy and is not recommended for this task, as it struggled to capture the intricate relationships needed for accurate crop prediction.